geonhee619/ASMC-BayesCV/README.md

 - `img/`: Generated figures included in the paper.
 - Newly generated files will be saved in  `output_[session datetime]/` and  `img_[session datetime]/`.

+---

 ## System notes

-The codes were developed and tested on the following environment.
+The codes were developed and tested on the following **Windows** environment.

 - **OS**: Windows 11
 - **CPU**: 24-core 12th Gen Intel(R) Core(TM) i9-12900K